Last Updated on February 22, 2023 by Mary Pressler

 Oncor is the largest transmission and distribution utility (TDU) in Texas, with over 10 million customers and a service territory that covers the Dallas-Fort Worth metroplex.
-Oncor Energy has some of the largest energy incentive programs in Texas, covering homes and businesses.
+They have some of the largest energy incentive programs in the state, covering energy efficiency and solar power, for both homes and businesses.

-We previously published an article about residential incentives from Oncor in 2021, and we now provide an overview of their commercial energy incentives.
-Note- the Public Utility Commission of Texas (PUCT) evaluates all incentive programs offered by utility companies in the state.
+NOTE: The Public Utility Commission of Texas (PUCT) reviews and approves all incentive programs offered by utility companies in the state.

-In this article, we will discuss the main benefits available in each program, and eligibility requirements for commercial customers.
+Here we will discuss the main benefits of the Oncor Commercial Standard Offer and Solar PV programs, and eligibility requirements for commercial customers.

 Oncor Commercial Standard Offer Program